ScarfDemon/computer-vision-rock-paper-scissors/README.md

 # Computer Vision RPS
 In this project a trained computer vision model was produced using [Teachable-Machine](https://teachablemachine.withgoogle.com/).
 Using this model, we can play a game of 'Rock, Paper, Scissors' by showing a hand gesture to the camera.

-First to 3 points! if you win, a colourful message is displayed!
+First to 3 points!
+If you win, a colourful message is displayed!

 ![](RPS-image.png)